CARV-ICS-FORTH/knot/README.md

 * An [ingress controller](https://kubernetes.github.io/ingress-nginx/) answering to a domain name and its wildcard (i.e. both `example.com` and `*.example.com` should both point to your server).
 You can use [xip.io](http://xip.io) if you don't have a DNS entry.
 * A private Docker registry.
 You can deploy one using the [official instructions](https://docs.docker.com/registry/deploying/), or use [this](https://artifacthub.io/packages/helm/helm-stable/docker-registry) [Helm](https://helm.sh) chart.
 * A shared filesystem mounted at the same path across all Kubernetes nodes, like NFS, [Gluster](https://www.gluster.org), or similar.
+* Optionally the [Dataset Lifecycle Framework](https://github.com/IBM/dataset-lifecycle-framework) deployed, in which case Karvdash can be used to configure datasets (the DLF should monitor all namespaces).

 Then, you can set the following environmental variables and run `make deploy`.